miemartinez/AgeDetection/README.md

 The repository contains two scripts in the src folder.
 Both scripts can be run without inputs (as they have defaults) or the user can specify these. <br>
 The first script (__grid_search.py__) is used to find the best hyperparameters for a convolutional neural network to predict age from facial images.
-It looks at number of nodes in the fully connected layer, dropout rate and optimizers and returns model architecture and history for each individual model. <br>
+It looks at number of nodes in the fully connected layer, dropout rate and optimizers and returns model architecture and history for each individual model in the out folder.
+As I have run the grid search on 20 and 100 epochs, results from these are saved in "out/grid_search_20_epochs" and "out/grid_search_100_epochs", respectively. <br>
 The second script (__detect_my_age.py__) uses the best found hyperparameters and trains a convolutional neural network.
 Similarly, the script takes an image and a region of interest (containing a face in the image).
 It then crops and saves the image of the ROI and uses this for model prediction.
-The script returns the model architecture, history, classification report and label predictions for the unseen image. <br>
+The script returns the model architecture, history, classification report and label predictions for the unseen image.
+These outputs can be found in "out/age_detection". <br>

 In the Github repo there is a folder in the data folder called test_data.
 In this, I have included two images:
 1. One of myself called IMG_3864.JPG